egekaplan/working-days-turkey/README.md

 # Working Days Calculator

 This Python script calculates the number of working days (business days) in each month of the current year for Turkey.
-It takes into account the official holidays in Turkey and excludes weekends (Saturdays and Sundays) from the count.
+It is precisely tailored to take the official holidays in Turkey into account and excludes weekends (Saturdays and Sundays) from the count.
 The script uses the `workalendar` library to retrieve the list of holidays for the specified year.

 ## Prerequisites